Why You Should Never Let a Provider Generate or Store Your Private Key

 And any time decryption happens in a provider-controlled environment, the provider can theoretically:

-Real Zero-Trust Means Local-Only Decryption
+Real Zero-Access Means Local-Only Decryption

 1. Public keys are stored or distributed by the service